lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 ### Envoy supports two types of cookie affinity:

 Passive.
-Envoy takes a cookie that°Øs present in the cookies header and hashes on its value.
+Envoy takes a cookie that‚Äôs present in the cookies header and hashes on its value.
 Generated.
 Envoy generates and sets a cookie with an expiration (TTL) on the first request from the client in its response to the client, based on the endpoint the request gets sent to.
 The client then presents this on the next and all subsequent requests.
 The hash of this is sufficient to ensure these requests get sent to the same endpoint.
 The cookie is generated by hashing the source and destination ports and addresses so that multiple independent HTTP2 streams on the same connection will independently receive the same cookie, even if they arrive at the Envoy simultaneously.
 ```
 {